databrary/design/wireframe-presentation.md

 - dashboard: shows request, links to...
 - user authorization page

+## Use cases from conversation with Karen (2013-04-03):
+- re-use is key: Investigator wants determine if available data can be used for new study
+  - review at study protocol, how was the study performed?
+  - find number of participants
+  - view video excerpts
+- labs may want to create excerpts for internal use
+  - e.g., clip showing how to put an eye tracker on a baby

 ## list of wireframes and flow for presentation

 ### General Questions